The Economy’s Impact on HR in 2026 (And How to Respond)

 Competition is now global.

 A remote-capable role can be filled by someone in another country.
 This cuts both ways.
-You can access broader talent pools, but you’re also competing with employers worldwide who might offer different value propositions.
+You can access broader talent pools, but you’re also competing with employers worldwide who might offer a different value proposition.

 Workforce management becomes complex.